 Then after a couple of months of going pescatarian, we found a balance that worked for us.

 Whilst we love our new diet and I’ve become much more adventurous in the kitchen, trying many new techniques and flavours, we still enjoy eating meat.
-So now we occasionally have it when we dine out as a treat, maybe once or twice a week.
+So now we occasionally have it when we dine out as a treat.

 So I guess we’re occasional omnivores now, or flexitarian?!
 Whatever we are, it feels good.